The Bus of Hope led the way when RWF was the Organization Grand Pride Marshal at San Francisco's LGBTQ+ Pride Parade.

 How You Can Help

-RWF is seeking the help of individuals and LGBTQ+ social justice organizations to solicit, collect and organize donations of medical and school supplies.
-We seek hosts for our traveling bus volunteers and secure parking for the bus at night.
+RWF is seeking assistance from individuals and LGBTQ+ social justice organizations to solicit, collect, and organize donations of medical and school supplies.
+We seek hosts for our traveling bus volunteers and secure overnight parking for the bus.
 We need help in arranging venues where we can speak and publicize the project.
-Additionally, we seek monetary donations to cover expenses associated with the project and to provide grants to the Mexican humanitarian service agencies that we
+Additionally, we seek monetary donations to cover expenses associated with the project and to provide grants to the Mexican humanitarian service agencies that we are supporting.
+Join us for the one-day project tour in Tijuana (we have a limited number of bus seats).

 Why This Project Is Important

-Rainbow World Fund has three primary goals – to provide humanitarian aid to communities in need around the world; to create awareness within the LGBTQ+ community of the need for these relief efforts; and to change how the world sees LGBTQ+ people by putting our highest values and beliefs into action by demonstrating our compassion and caring for the world.
+Rainbow World Fund has three primary goals: to provide humanitarian aid to communities in need around the world; to create awareness within the LGBTQ+ community of the need for these relief efforts; and to change how the world sees LGBTQ+ people by putting our highest values and beliefs into action by demonstrating our compassion and caring for the world.

 RWF Founder Jeff Cotter visiting orphans in Tijuana, Mexico on a Bus of Hope trip (2008).